GildedSound/Quadify/README.md

 This update builds on top of Matt Shepherd's Quadify platform.

 To date, AirPlay support has been incomplete.
-I use AirPlay as a powerful tool to use turn my iOS device into a remote control for online content.
+I use AirPlay as a powerful tool to use my iOS device as a remote control for online content.
 It can provide instant access to a huge range of media, from podcasts to live streams to my Apple Music library, Spotify and Amazon Music with the touch of a button, without the need for a separate app or UI.
 And all in CD quality audio.
 We know AirPort transmissions deliver dynamic metadata, so why not use it?

 ## Patch Summary